 What Do You Think?

-I'd love to hear your thoughts and feedback on Martech: Past, Present, and Future.
-Did I nail it or am I way off?
-Depending on the size of your business, sophistication, and the resources available, I'm sure your perception may be far different from mine.
-I'm going to work on this article each month or so to keep it up to date… I hope it helps describe this incredible industry!
+I’d love your thoughts and feedback on Martech: Past, Present, and Future.
+Depending on the size of your business, sophistication, and the resources available, I’m sure your perception may be different from mine.
+I will work on this article each month or so to keep it up to date… I hope it helps describe this incredible industry!
 I’ve also written a similar article breaking down sales technology that you might enjoy.